KidneyCure was established in 2012 to fund research by new investigators and enables fellows to participate in kidney research projects.

 New Investigators

-Advancing the independent careers of young investigators in biomedical research, grants of up to $100,000 a year for two years are awarded to applicants within seven years of their initial faculty appointment.
+Advancing the independent careers of young investigators in biomedical research, grants of up to $100,000 a year for two years are awarded to applicants within ten years of their initial faculty appointment.

 Fellows and PhD Students